Schedule Service

 From the initial walk-through to the final system check, each step is critical.
 A great installer will communicate with you throughout the day, explaining what they’re doing and answering any questions you have.
 At Taylormade, we treat your home with the same care we’d treat our own.
 We handle everything from careful unit placement to the complex electrical work, making sure every detail is perfect.
 Let’s walk through the key stages of a professional mini-split installation so you know exactly what to expect.

-The Initial Home Assessment
+Step 1: The Home Assessment

 Before any equipment is installed, your technician will perform a detailed home assessment.
 This isn’t just a quick look-around; it’s a crucial first step to ensure the system is perfectly matched to your space.
 The installer will talk with you about your cooling and heating needs, which rooms you use most often, and any specific comfort challenges you face.
 They’ll also take measurements and evaluate your home’s layout and insulation.
 This conversation helps determine the right size and number of indoor units for maximum efficiency.
 Think of it as creating a custom comfort plan for your home.

-Placing the Indoor and Outdoor Units
+Step 2: Placing the Indoor and Outdoor Units

 Where your mini-split units are placed matters a lot.
 The location of the indoor and outdoor components directly impacts how well the system performs.
 Your installer will identify the best spots for the indoor air handlers to ensure even air distribution throughout the room, avoiding drafts or hot spots.
 The outdoor condenser unit also needs a specific location with proper clearance for airflow and drainage.
 An experienced technician will find placements that are not only effective but also as discreet as possible, preserving your home’s aesthetic while maximizing comfort.

-Installing Electrical and Refrigerant Lines
+Step 3: Running Electrical and Refrigerant Lines

 Connecting the indoor and outdoor units is a job that requires precision and expertise.
 This step involves running a conduit through an exterior wall that houses the refrigerant tubing, electrical wiring, and a condensate drain line.
 It’s much more than just drilling a hole; it’s about creating a secure and sealed connection that will last for years.
 Proper installation of these lines is essential to prevent refrigerant leaks and electrical problems, ensuring your system runs safely and efficiently.
 This is where a certified professional’s skill truly makes a difference.

-Final System Testing and Walkthrough
+Step 4: Final Testing and Your Walkthrough

 After everything is connected, the job isn’t quite done.
 Your installer will perform a series of final tests to make sure the system is operating correctly.
 They’ll check refrigerant pressure, test the electrical connections, and run the unit to confirm it’s producing cool air as expected.
 Once they’ve verified that everything is working perfectly, they’ll give you a complete walkthrough.
 They will show you how to operate your new system, explain the remote control’s features, and offer tips for getting the most out of it.
 This final step ensures you feel comfortable and confident with your new mini-split.